Landesamt-fuer-Archaeologie-Sachsen/Tachy2GIS_arch/README.md

 # Tachy2GIS_arch
-# Development branch - for stable version please switch to main branch!!
+# Development branch - for stable version please see the latest release!!

 QGIS plugin for documentation of archaeological features using Tachy2GIS